yhaochen/WBM_Haqiqi_example_instruction/README.md

 # Instructions to run the WBM

 For convenience, before starting, create an empty folder where you want to install the WBM and corresponding files (this is different from the folder that stores the data).
-Locate to this folder.
+Locate to this folder (assume it's called `/My_WBM`).

 ### 1. Download and install the WBM